redhat-developer/odo/docs/proposals/improved-schema-for-services.md

               ],
               "properties": {
                 "key": {
-                  "description": "key is the label key that the selector applies to.", "type": "string"
+                  "type": "string"
                 },
                 "operator": {
-                  "description": "operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.", "type": "string"
+                  "type": "string"
                 },
                 "values": {
-                  "description": "values is an array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.", "type": "array",
+                  "type": "array",
                   "items": {
                     "type": "string"